kevincobos/Front-End-Basic-React/README.md

 ## Introduction
 ### Why I'm writing this document?
-I'm writing this document as a reference for future projects and to help me remember the basic concepts of React.
+I'm writing this document to help me remember somne basic concepts of React.
+The main idea is to keep adding more examples and code snippets for later reference as I learn more about the tools related to this technology.

 ## React
 React is a JavaScript library for building user interfaces.
 It is maintained by Facebook and a community of individual developers and companies.